Lievven/Snappy-Mod/README.md

 Q. The Select tool doesn't snap to where it should. \
 A. It snaps based on distance moved.
 This is how it works in vanilla, too.
 You can still snap individual objects normally as the other tools do, by "instant dragging" them without selecting them first.

+Q. What should I do if I want to snap multiple selected items at once?
+A. Press the 'Snap Selection' button.
+Since I do not know which item you want as a basis for the snap, it first snaps the centre of the selection box and on consecutive clicks cycles through all items.
+Simply click the button until it snaps to the position you wish.

 Q. What are the offset sliders doing? \
 A. Using these, you can move all the snap points an equal distance.
 Useful when you want to place objects slightly off-centred from the grid.
 Pro tip: you can manually enter a negative value.
+Values are in pixels

 Q. Offset tool?
 Where can I find that? \
 A. Enable the advanced section of the tool.